 Many people with lactose intolerance find they can tolerate the sheep's milk cheeses moreso than the cow's milk cheeses.
 Due to the long matuation period of many of our cheeses, and the actual cheese making process (which elimninates a large percentage of the lactose), the vast majority of lactose in the cheese will have turned to lactic acid by the time it comes to you.
 There may be trace levels of lactose present.

 Yes.
-We use vegetable rennet in all of our cheeses, including the parmesan (which is very rare!)
+We use vegetable rennet in all of our cheeses.

 Yes.
 All our cheeses are gluten free.